 LNP process analytics

 Once a successful LNP/mRNA platform has been developed, scaling up the process is facilitated by real-time multi-angle light scattering (RT-MALS).
-With ultraDAWN™ either in-line or on-line, where all material passes through the instrument, or online, where aliquots are sampled from the vessel, continuous monitoring of critical quality attributes like size and molar mass is achieved.
+With ultraDAWN™ either in-line or on-line, continuous monitoring of critical quality attributes like size and molar mass is achieved.
 Real-time monitoring of liposome size in a production environment is described in AN8006: In line monitoring of liposome size by RT-MALS.

 SEC-MALS-DLS determines correct molecular weight and size values for mRNA, even though the molecules elute quite differently than globular protein standards such as thyroglobulin.